-To be honest, I've never given taxation that much thought.
+To be honest, until recently I haven’t given taxation much thought.
 On the whole, I've accepted the platitude that, “like death”, taxes are inevitable.

 As a modern British citizen, my governing assumption has tended to be that the purpose of tax is to pay into a collective pot for shared services.
 It's a bit like my local community choir when it started out – we used to pay £3 a session to cover the room hire and sheet music.
 The arrangement derived its legitimacy from transparency and trust, and I didn't mind when the fee went up to £4 to buy the music director a new keyboard.